 Made primarily in Gothic architecture style, the Mont Saint Michel abbey originated in 708 AD, when Bishop Aubert erected the first oratory on Mont Tombe in honor of the Archangel Michael.
-Over two centuries later, Benedectine monks settled there and helped establish the monastery.
-It soon became a major place of pilgrimage for Christians in the West.
+200 years later, Benedectine monks settled there and it soon became a major place of pilgrimage for Christians in the West.
 At one point, it had so many manuscripts stored within the venue that it was called the “City of Books”.

 While Mont Saint Michel is famous for its abbey and rich history, its surrounding bay is known for its impressive tidal range, which can go up to 14 metres during spring tides.
 It is possible to cross this bay on foot and explore this natural environment and its exceptional biodiversity.

 You can cross the bay when the tide is low — you will get to walk across sand and water, and even experience quicksand!
 However, please note that it is strongly advised that you do not cross the bay by yourself.